azat-co/srt2html/README.md

 # srt2html

-Convert STR (captions) to HTML with ease and grace
+Convert STR (captions) to HTML (transcriptions) with ease and grace by removing timestamps, new lines, numbers and adding p tags.

 ## Installs